Panos61/spotify-lite/README.md

 - App is deployed with netlify.
 - React (CRA) project written in TypeScript.
 The access_key is saved in Firebase DB.
+- React-Redux comes into use as the main state management tool.
 - !!
 Due to the API limitations, only one user can login configuring his/her Spotify credentials.

 # App use